stimulsoft/Samples-Dashboards.WEB-for-ASP.NET/README.md

 # ASP.NET WebForms C# samples for Stimulsoft Dashboards.WEB

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.WEB product in the ASP.NET WebForms applications, using C# code and HTML5 components.
+#### This repository contains the source code of the examples of usage Stimulsoft Dashboards.WEB product in the ASP.NET WebForms applications, using C# code and HTML5 components.

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders: